Building Skills and Training into Conservation Projects

 - The Harmondsworth Barn project offered a 12-month carpentry placement with the main contractor under the Traditional Building Skills Bursary Scheme which was running at the time

 You can also offer work placements to those on existing training programmes and bursary schemes.

 Visitors and the public

-- English Heritage offer conservation tours.
-Visitors get to see conservation in action, and learn about the materials and skills involved in the care of their sites
+- Similarly English Heritage offer conservation tours where visitors get to see conservation in action, and learn about the materials and skills involved in the care of their sites

-The HLF Training Best Practice Guidance includes more ideas.
+The National Lottery Heritage Fund Training Best Practice Guide includes more ideas.